 We even have special opportunities for Teen Volunteers.

 We are grateful that Longmont has a City Council and taxpayers who value the work the Library does, but it is our supplemental funding that enables us to provide the extra touches that make our Library so special.
 Consider a monetary donation or estate-planning gift to keep our community of readers and writers growing and thriving.
-Visit our WishList webpage or contact the Library's administrative office for more details by calling 303-651-8795.
+Contact the Library's administrative office for more details by calling 303-651-8795.

 Sponsoring the purchase of a new book is a unique and lasting way to commemorate an occasion or a honor a person, and it's simple: you tell us what kind of literary interests fit the occasion or interest, and our librarians select a book for the collection that matches one of those interests.
 Then, before it is shelved, the sponsor's or honoree's name is added to a page in the front of the book, so that readers years from now will recognize that this book and this purchase were special.
 We can do children's, young adults, or adult books, fiction or nonfiction.
 For more information on this program, contact the Library's administrative office at 303-651-8795.